 Can I take other medicines when I am taking steroids?

-Potentially, many other medicines can "interact" with steroids.
-This means the steroid could affect how they work, either resulting in the other medicine being ineffective, or having more side effects than usual.
-Or they can interact the other way round, with the other medicine affecting the corticosteroid.
+Potentially, many other medicines can 'interact' with steroids.
+This means the steroid could affect how they work, either resulting in the other medicine being ineffective, or having more side-effects than usual.
+Or they can interact the other way around, with the other medicine affecting the corticosteroid.
 Doses may have to be adjusted accordingly in order for both medicines to be taken together.

 Examples of medicines which can interact with steroids include:

 - Warfarin (a blood-thinning medicine to prevent blood clots).

 - Non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, diclofenac and naproxen.
 Both NSAIDs and steroids can cause gut ulcers as a side-effect, so when taken together, the risk is particularly high.
 A medicine such as a proton pump inhibitor (PPI) may need to be taken in addition, to reduce this risk.

 - Live vaccines.
 Most vaccines do not contain the germ they are protecting against, but a few do.
 These include the measles, mumps and rubella (MMR) vaccine, rotavirus, yellow fever and tuberculosis (TB).
 Live vaccines are not usually given for three months after high-dose steroid treatment.

 - Medicines for epilepsy, specifically carbamazepine, phenytoin and phenobarbital.